 The quick answer is no. In some cases, students may be able to demonstrate how a partner or group project would enhance the learning experience or be so large in scope as to require multiple students.
 Because an individual student is reliant on his/her partner(s) for success on joint projects, partner and group projects can be problematic and may actually impede the student’s learning experience.

 An authentic project is a project that is real in some way, shape, or form.
-This could include projects that do one or more of the following: meets a real need beyond the classroom is used by real people focuses on a real problem relevant to students’ lives or faced by adults sets up a realistic scenario or situation
+This could include projects that do one or more of the following:

 The expectation is that projects challenge students and require students to attain new skills and knowledge.
 What is a learning stretch for one student may not be a learning stretch for another student.
 For example, while one student will be challenged to build a rocket, others will be challenged to build a birdhouse.
 At least one person who reviews every proposal will be familiar enough with the student to determine what is or is not a learning stretch for each student.